About me

 Welcome to my website.

-I am a passionate educator, public speaker, ISI inspector and an experienced media commentator on the health and wellbeing of young people.
+I am a passionate educator, public speaker, school inspector and an experienced media commentator on the health and wellbeing of young people.

 I am proud to have worked as a teacher in the state and independent sector, and across the age ranges K-12, for over 20 years.
 In 2015, having been alarmed at the decline in the wellbeing of my students, and the struggles families faced to support their children, I undertook to better understand these challenges through studying for an MSc in Child and Adolescent Mental Health at University College London.